-PLATFORMS FUELING GROWTH Digital leaders are expected to outperform in life insurance Laura Hay, Global Head of Insurance, KPMG International and Partner, KPMG in the US Ram Menon, Global Head of Insurance Deal Advisory, and Partner, KPMG in the US Angela Xia, Director, Advisory, KPMG in the US Melanie Henderson, Principal, Financial Services Insurance, KPMG in the US rontiers in Finance | 18 nember firms affiliated with KPMG International Limited, a private English company ndependent member firms of the KPMG global organisation.
-Some of the world's most innovative insurers are using digital tools to help capture untapped pools of growth.
+Digital leaders are expected to outperform in life insurance Laura Hay, Global Head of Insurance, KPMG International and Partner, KPMG in the US Ram Menon, Global Head of Insurance Deal Advisory, and Partner, KPMG in the US Angela Xia, Director, Advisory, KPMG in the US Melanie Henderson, Principal, Financial Services Insurance, KPMG in the US 18 | Frontiers in Finance © 2022 Copyright owned by one or more of the KPMG International entities.
+KPMG International entities provide no Some of the world's most innovative insurers are using digital tools to help capture untapped pools of growth.
 For more than 250 years, insurers have used data and statistical tools to assess and manage risk.
 Today, insurers have access to unimaginably vast troves of new data and the computing power to explore it quickly.
-The new insights extend far beyond risk: insurance organisations now gain a deeper understanding of when customers are likely to make a purchase or decline to renew a policy, how they prefer to get information, and which marketing messages are most likely to resonate with them.
+The new insights extend far beyond risk: insurance organizations now gain a deeper understanding of when customers are likely to make a purchase or decline to renew a policy, how they prefer to get information, and which marketing messages are most likely to resonate with them.
 Demand for life insurance rose during the COVID-19 pandemic as many people reviewed their policies and considered greater and new types of coverages.
-Applications rose 4 percent in 2020, the biggest jump since 2001, according to MIB Group; surprisingly, demand came mostly from people younger than 45.2 Half of American adults believe life insurance is three times more expensive than it actually is, and more than 40 million say they need life coverage but don't have it.3 Despite these strong tailwinds - the North American (US and Canada) life industry grew premiums by only 2.2 percent compound annual growth rate (CAGR) from 2010 to 2020, while nonlife premium CAGR was at 10.6 percent.
+Applications rose 4 percent in 2020, the biggest jump since 2001, according to MIB Group; surprisingly, demand came mostly from people younger than 45.2 Half of American adults believe life insurance is three times more expensive than it actually is, and more than 40 million say they need life coverage but don't have it.3

+Despite these strong tailwinds - the North American (US and Canada) life industry grew premiums by only 2.2 percent compound annual growth rate (CAGR) from 2010 to 2020. while nonlife premium CAGR was at 10.6 percent.
 Similarly, the global life premium CAGR was at 1 percent, while nonlife premiums grew by 6.7 percent, for the same period.4 Many life insurers continue to rely heavily on their physical sales agent/ broker channel.
-The average life agent in the US is now about 59,5 recruiting new talent is increasingly difficult, and agents are less likely than ever to pursue middle-income customers - making efficiency increasingly important.
+The average life agent in the US is now about 59,5 recruiting new talent is increasingly difficult, and agents are less likely than ever to pursue middle-income customers making efficiency increasingly important.
 Life insurers have been slow to harness new tools that could greatly improve efficiency, including advanced data analytics, artificial intelligence, and machine learning.
 Such life insurers are missing out on major industry trends and opportunities.
 This brief overview will discuss the powerful trends unfolding, including continuously changing consumer expectations, the proliferation of data and digital tools, global innovation in products and distribution, and how industry leaders are building new capabilities in-house and through partnership and acquisition.

 More insurance providers are expected to develop platform-driven, comprehensive digital health ecosystems... to help improve customer engagement and experience.
+99

-North AmericaGlobalLife 2.2%Life 1%CAGR 2010-2020CAGR 2010-2020Nonlife 10.6%Nonlife 6.7%CAGR 2010-2020CAGR 2010-2020 Source: SwissRe Sigma report No. 4/2000 2 Growth Slows but Continues in US Life Insurance Activity Reports the MIB Life Index, MIB Group, 9 December 2020.
-3 2020 Insurance Barometer Study, LIMRA, 22 May 2020.
+Growth Slows but Continues in US Life Insurance Activity Reports the MIB Life Index, MIB Group, 9 December 2020.
+Insurance Barometer Study, LIMRA, 22 May 2020.